BAJAJ FINSERV DIRECT LIMITED

 • Agricultural labourers who are not landowners

-• Marginalised members of the farming brethren
+• Marginalised members of the farming community

 • Households that are a part of primitive tribal groups

-• People employed as rickshaw pullers, daily labourers, etc
+• People employed as rickshaw pullers, daily labourers, etc.

 Benefits of a Ration Card

-• Use it as an official proof of identity and address for
+• Use it as an official proof of identity and address for documentation purposes, such as:

 • Applying for a PAN card